brimdata/zed/docs/zq/README.md

 the filtered stream.
 Output is written to one or more files or to standard output.

-Standard input may be specified with `-`.
+Each `input` argument must be a file path, an HTTP or HTTPS URL, an S3 URL, or standard input specified with `-`.

 For built-in command help and a listing of all available options, simply run `zq` with no arguments.